bertschi/swank-clojure/README.md

    last output values, they contain the last, second to last and third most recent input form that you entered to the REPL.

-2. Using this variables an new slime functionality **slime-extract-test** is provided.
+2. Using these variables a new slime functionality **slime-extract-test** is provided.
 Calling this function will take your last REPL interaction and compile it into a test form suitable for using with clojure.test.